Partner Visa Guide By Nilesh Nandan

 The first question I would like to know is whether or not the partner who is seeking to sponsor is in fact an Australian citizen or permanent resident or eligible New Zealand citizen.

-The second question is whether or not the sponsor has themselves been previously sponsored for a partner visa or sponsored another person for a partner visa.
-This is important because there are restrictions on how many times you can sponsor or be sponsored and if you are to do it more than once then there is a period of 5 years which must elapse between the sponsorships.
+The second question is whether or not the sponsor has been previously sponsored for a partner visa or sponsored another person for a partner visa.
+This is important because there are restrictions on how many times you can sponsor or be sponsored and if you are to do it more than once then there is a period of 5 years that must elapse between the sponsorships.

 An important third question is whether the sponsor has any criminal record particularly if it relates to domestic violence.
 In Australia family violence and domestic violence, I mean the same thing.